damnops/interview/README.md

   Migration: registry.cn-hongkong.aliyuncs.com/joidevops/migratino:{TAG}
   ```

-  If you want to push images to your own docker registry, update the docker registry credential in the `config/cr-credential` and run following script, it will push docker images to docker hub.
+  If you want to push images to your own docker registry, update the docker registry credential in the `config/cr-credential` and set the right repo path for each image, then run the following script, it will push docker images to your docker hub.
   ```
   ./auto/release-docker-images-to-dockerhub
   ```